Publication of work performed at JLF

 The decision whether to publish and in what form(s) is the responsibility of the Principal Investigator and/or the experiment team leader.
 In all publications, it is JLF policy that the list of authors include all persons who contributed significantly to the result under discussion.
 It is not expected that personnel who had minor participation in or facilitated the experiment be included as authors.
 In particular, it is not expected that JLF staff be included unless their input was important to the result.
 However, it is required that the Facility be acknowledged; see below.

 While not a major sponsored facility, operational principles of the Jupiter Laser Facility are similar to those of large, DOE Office-of-Science-supported facilities.
-JLF is an open-access facility and an important consideration in evaluating proposals for time at JLF is scientific and technical merit.
-As such most of the work performed at JLF can be published in the open scientific literature.
+JLF is an open-access facility and an important consideration in evaluating proposals for time at JLF is scientific and technical merit, as most of the work performed at JLF can be published in the open scientific literature.
 As a matter of policy, users of the Jupiter Laser Facility are strongly encouraged to publish or otherwise inform the scientific community of the results of work performed at JLF.
 A measure of the effectiveness of JLF is the number and quality of publications stemming from work at the Facility.
 Authors should take note of the following requirements.

 The following acknowledgment statement must be included in all published reports of work conducted in whole or in part at JLF: